matloff/fasteR/README.md

 ```

 You'll probably find this line quite challenging, but be patient and, as
-with everything in R, you'll find you can master it.
-Here goes:
+with everything in R, you'll find you can master it with patience.
+Here
+goes:

 First, let's write it in more easily digestible form: